topofocus/active-orient/rails.md

 **Notice** The spring-facility is running in the background.
 Stop the server prior reloading the console ( ./bin/spring stop ).

+## Model-files
 The final step is to generate Model-Files.

-In «/config/config.yml» the «:model_dir»-var points to the location of the model-files.
+In «/config/config.yml» the «:model_dir»-var points to
+the location of the model-files.
 The default is 'lib/orient'.

-Upon startup this directory is scanned for autoloading database-files.
+Change to your needs.
+Don't use the app directory, as its autoloaded too early.

+Upon startup, present model-classes are destroyed and overridden by present files in the autoload directory.

 After envoking the rails console, the logfile displays sucessfully loaded and missing files, ie.